 Is IELTS enough for an MS in CS in Germany?

 IELTS is enough for an MS in CS from Germany.
 But apart from IELTS, many universities in Germany also accept TOEFL scores as valid proof of English proficiency.

 At least 6.5 in the Academic category of IELTS or a TOEFL score of 81 is the minimum acceptable score for admission in German universities.
 Further, if you are proficient in German as well you will get the upper hand in the admission process.
-A proof of your proficiency in English is required for all our Master’s programs (for those mainly taught in German as well).
+A proof of your proficiency in English is required for all the Master’s programs.

 Is there any age limit for MS in CS in Germany?

 There is no age limit to pursue MS in computer science from Germany.
 For a master degree, 30 -34 is the maximum as visa’s become difficult after that age for Masters.
 For MBA even 40 years is accepted.